magnussolution/magnusbilling7/wiki/en/modules/configuration/configuration.rst

 Value
 -----

-| We did not write the description to this field.
+| Value.
+You can see more details at the link `https://wiki.magnusbilling.org/en/source/config.html.  <https://wiki.magnusbilling.org/en/source/config.html.>`_.